 It is important to know the wall construction, as this will determine the most suitable type of sealing system for your premises.
 Dock shelters are most suitable mainly where walls have not been designed to handle the high compression forces of traditional seals.

-It must be a priority to choose the correct sealing system for your premises, otherwise, it could result in damage in the product or less productivity.
+It must be a priority to choose the correct sealing system for your premises, otherwise, it could result in damage to the product or less productivity.
 It is important to take the following criteria when choosing a sealing system:

-1. Grade of Approach
+1. Grade of Approach in Your Loading Dock Bay

 2. Overhead Door Dimensions